sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-intermediate-tour-function-literal-behavior"}

-In this example, the `performOperation()` function has a parameter `operation` that accepts any function with function type:
+In the example, the `performOperation()` function has a parameter `operation` that accepts any function with function type:
 `(Int, Int) -> Int)`.
 The `performOperation()` function is called with a function literal in the form of a lambda expression:
 `{ x, y -> x + y }`.
 The result of the lambda expression and integers is assigned to a variable: `sum`.

-In addition, you can use function literals where the function is passed as a parameter to be executed at a certain point
+In addition, you can use function literals where the function is passed as a function parameter to be executed at a certain point
 in time, like for callbacks or event listeners.
 To see examples of these use cases, try [our exercises](#function-literals-with-receiver-practice).

 Now that you understand what a function literal is, you're ready to learn about **function literals with receiver**.